 If you’ve got deep pockets and time on your hands, you can turn your ho-hum Christmas lights display into a dazzler with only 400,000 bulbs, 70 extra circuits, and hundreds of hours of planning and hanging.

-Brothers Tom and Jim Smith are the money behind the extravaganza, which runs through Dec.
-23 on 1900 Prior Road in Wilmington.
+For more than 30 years, brothers Tom and Jim Smith have dazzled their neighbors (and the nation via social media) with their home’s annual Christmas lights show at 1900 Prior Road in Wilmington, Del.
 But brother-in-law Ralph Thompson, 54, is the brains and muscle that plans and puts up the display, working weekends and evenings from Labor Day until Thanksgiving.

-Thompson recently told HouseLogic the secrets to mounting a holiday display that makes the news, and neighbors will remember all year long.
+Thompson talked with HouseLogic about the secrets to mounting a holiday display that makes the news year after year.

 Houselogic: With so many lights and blowups and figures, how do you know where to put what?